ThalesGroup/frama-c-lsp/Acsl_lsp/client/README.md

 - Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D).
 - Select `Launch Client` from the drop down (if it is not already).
 - Press ▷ to run the launch config (F5).

+## Installation
+Import the VSIX file present in this directory in VS Code